yung-turabian/QuicKeys/README.md

-# keymgr
+# SecureKey (or skey)

-keymgr is a terminal app for secure and personal password management.
+is a terminal app for secure and personal password management.
 Built with C++.

 <img src="logo.png" alt="logo" width="200"/>